 Translocation Down Syndrome

-The parent can donate the proper amount of genetic material (23 chromosomes) to a pregnancy, he or she also has a risk of donating too much or too little genetic material to a pregnancy.
+The parent can donate the right amount of chromosomes to a pregnancy.
+However, that parent also has a risk of donating too much or too little genetic material to a pregnancy.
 This is not something the parent can control or predict.
 The chance depends on the type of chromosome rearrangement and which chromosomes are involved.

 There is another important thing to remember when a parent is found to have a translocation.
 The parents' siblings may also have inherited the translocation and, therefore, may have the same risks for problems with a pregnancy.
 For this reason, people with chromosome rearrangements should share this information with their relatives so that they can have the option of having their chromosomes studied.